Breakpoint Chlorination and SLAM

 Safety First

-Keep swimmers out of the pool during shock treatments.
-Store chemicals in a cool, dry place, and always handle them carefully.
+Keep everyone out of the water while chlorine is at shock level.
+Store your chemicals somewhere cool and dry, and handle them carefully.